prosch88/ALEX/README.md

 ## Usage

-Activate ADB debugging on the device and connect an Ap device to your workstation, unlock and pair the device.
+Activate ADB debugging on the device and connect it to your workstation, unlock and pair the device.
 Start the script:
 ```
 python alex.py